dnajd/FluentNao/README.md

 Fluent-Motion-API
 =================

-Control Nao's movements using python code; Here is what the code would look like in a Choregraphe script box:
+Control Nao's movements using fluent stanza of python code; Here is what the code would look like in a Choregraphe script box:

     def onInput_onStart(self):